 What is the Medical Curriculum Like in Medical Schools in Canada?

 Canada doesn’t offer undergraduate programs in medicine.
-Instead, it requires completion of any four-year bachelor’s degree as long as it has full-course equivalents (FCEs), two in life science and one FCE in social science, humanities, and language.
-The medical program in Canada only lasts for four academic years, divided into the pre-clinical (Foundations) and clinical (Clerkship).
-Here is a curriculum guide from the University of Toronto MD program:
+Instead, it requires the completion of any four-year bachelor’s degree as long as it has full-course equivalents (FCEs): two in life science and one FCE in social science, humanities, and language.
+The medical program in Canada only lasts four academic years, divided into the pre-clinical (Foundations) and clinical (Clerkship) phases.
+You can view the curriculum guide from the University of Toronto MD program here.

-The first two years occur in a laboratory, classroom, and clinical/community settings; and are called the Foundation curriculum (formerly pre-clerkship).
-The Foundation curriculum has three major dimensions, namely, components, courses, and themes.
-During the first year, the subjects will mainly be an introduction to medicine and the study of Concepts, Patients, and Communities, which contains extensive instruction on the differential diagnosis of all the body systems.
+The first two years occur in a laboratory, classroom, and clinical/community setting, and this is called the Foundation curriculum (formerly pre-clerkship).
+It has three major dimensions: components, courses, and themes.
+During the first year, the subjects will mainly be an introduction to medicine and study concepts, patients, and communities, and they will contain extensive instruction on the differential diagnosis of all body systems.

-The second year will be a continuation of the Concepts, Patients, and Communities, plus a discussion of health and disease and chronic disease management.
-In between these courses, there are four primary components embedded, such as the Toronto Patient-Centred Integrated Curriculum (TOPIC), Integrated Clinical Experience (ICE), Portfolio, and Health Science Research (HSR).
-Alongside the courses and components are the themes, including those related to priority population groups, CanMEDS roles, and specific content areas.
+The second year will continue with the curriculum, plus a discussion of health and disease and chronic disease management.
+Four primary components are embedded among these courses: the Toronto Patient-Centred Integrated Curriculum (TOPIC), Integrated Clinical Experience (ICE), Portfolio, and Health Science Research (HSR).

-The Clerkship in the last two years, on the other hand, will help students further develop the skills and knowledge they acquired during the Foundation years.
-The third year consists of 50 weeks of rotation-based internship and the fourth year would be an additional clinical experience of 25 weeks.
-After graduation, the students must complete a residency to be able to practice in Canada.
+On the other hand, the Clerkship curriculum in the last two years will help students further develop the skills and knowledge they acquired during the Foundation years.
+The third year consists of 50 weeks of rotation-based internship, and the fourth year would be an additional 25 weeks of clinical experience.
+After graduation, the students must complete a residency to practice in Canada.

 However, the candidate needs to be a citizen or a permanent resident of Canada to qualify.
-For international students, you can apply for Canadian citizenship after two years of post-secondary Canadian education.
-Only after residency completion can you be certified by the Royal College of Physicians and Surgeons and Canada and be eligible to practice or open your clinic.
+International students can apply for Canadian citizenship after two years of post-secondary education.
+Only after residency completion can you be certified by the Royal College of Physicians and Surgeons in the country and be eligible to practice or open your clinic.

 Learn More: Study for Free in Canada